davidcristian/Interpreter-Java/Interpreter Console/README.md

 - add a new `Interpreter` class that will be the main class of the application

 IExpression:
-- integrate a new `RelationalExpression` class that implements the `IExpression` interface
+- add a new `RelationalExpression` class that implements the `IExpression` interface

 ### 3
 Heap Management: